 A Scheduling Coordinator shall submit a management attestation to demonstrate it has completed the 10.3.10.1 tariff requirement.

 Beginning April 10, 2017, the CAISO Tariff was revised to require the management attestation to be due bi-annually.
 To implement this change, starting with audits due by October 31, 2018, the management attestation will be due every even year.
 If a Scheduling Coordinator does not follow a prescribed audit period, the CAISO suggests a one-year lookback of the Scheduling Coordinators SQMD practices.
+The one year lookback will fall within the 2 years between when the last SC Self Audit Attestation was submitted to the CAISO, to when the present SC Self Audit Attestation is due (i.e. the 2018 SC Audit Attestation will include an audit that includes a period between 10/1/2016-9/30/2018).
 Scheduling Coordinators shall also undertake any other actions that are reasonably necessary to ensure the accuracy and integrity of the Settlement Quality Meter Data (actual or Scheduling Coordinator estimated) provided by them to the CAISO.
 The SC Self-Audit must evaluate the process flow of Meter Data beginning with obtaining meter data, Validation, Estimation and Editing (VEE) and following the process through submittal of Actual SQMD to the CAISO.

 The management attestation is due to the ISO on October 31st of the applicable year.
 If the due date is not a Business Day, then the management attestation is due on the first Business Day in November.
 Failure to submit a management attestation by the due date is a violation of tariff requirement 10.3.10.1 and results in a Rules of Conduct violation, section 37.6.3.2, of $1,000/day until the management attestation is received by the ISO.